BeAPI/bea-media-analytics/README.md

 ## License

-BEA - Find Media is licensed under the [GPLv3 or later](LICENSE.md).
+BEA - Media Analytics is licensed under the [GPLv3 or later](LICENSE.md).